ChenJiangxi/GA-VNS-for-Emergency-Department-doctor-scheduling/README.md

 # GA-VNS-for-Emergency-Department-doctor-scheduling
-Hybrid genetic algorithm and heuristic algorithm of variable neighborhood search problem solve the problem of doctor scheduling in emergency department
+Hybrid genetic algorithm of variable neighborhood search heuristic algorithm, to solve the problem of doctor scheduling in emergency department

 ### Problem Statement